marle3003/mokapi/docs/javascript-api/mokapi/eventhandler/kafkaeventhandler.md

 ---
 # KafkaEventHandler

-KafkaEventHandler is a function that is executed when an HTTP event is triggered.
+KafkaEventHandler is a function that is executed when a Kafka message is received.

 | Parameter | Type    | Description                                                                                                             |
 |-----------|---------|-------------------------------------------------------------------------------------------------------------------------|